Photo above courtesy Berkshire East

 Specs: Summit elevation: 1840′; Base elevation: 660′.
 5 Lifts: 1 quad, 1 Triple, 2 doubles, 1 j-bar, 1 rope tow.
 Uphill Capacity: 6200/hr.
 Terrain Mix: 30-35-35.
 Longest Run: 13,200′.
 Season: usually December through late March/early April.
 Night Skiing: W-Th-F-Sa.
 Annual Snowfall: 110″.
 Snowmaking: 100%.

 The SKInny: Here’s a nice alternative for a lot of skiers bound for Mt.
 Snow, Stratton, etc. Berkshire East is one of the better mid-sized mountains on the east coast.
 It’s a lot like Mount Snow, except smaller, less pricey, less crowded.
-Lots of trails, but the wanderer will get antsy.
-The hotshot will be ok here.
+Close-in parking is great.
+Lots of trails, wanderers and hotshots will be ok here.
+Think of Berkshire East as a slightly smaller big ski area.
+Maybe not a multi-day area but it will definitely be one of your favorite single days.
+Intermediates can do a multi-day thing here with no problem.
+Fully recommend.

 Signature Trail: Outback.